Film Career Finder

 Salary

-The median salary for established Showrunners is between $100,000 and $300,000 an episode.
+The average salary for established TV Showrunners is between $100,000 and $300,000 an episode.
 The salary range for first-time Showrunners is more in the range of $30,000 an episode.
 Then you have salaries of $20 million a year for Shonda Rhimes-level Showrunners.
+She is certainly on the high end of the most handsomely paid Showrunners in the world, as she currently has a $150 million contract with Netflix.

 If you’re not working, you’re not earning, just like any other job in the entertainment industry.
 Of course, Showrunners are almost always Executive Producers on their television projects and that means they earn back-end from the continuous airing and distribution of their shows.